Spanish prime minister calls early general election after battering in regional vote

 Sánchez said he had spoken to King Felipe VI and would hold a special Cabinet meeting later Monday to dissolve parliament.
 The date chosen for the early election comes in the middle of Spain’s summer holiday period, with many people likely to be away from their voting areas.

-The local and regional elections on Sunday saw Spain taking a major swing to the right and made the leading opposition right wing Popular Party, or PP, the main political force in the country.
+The local and regional elections on Sunday saw Spain taking a major swing to the right and made the leading opposition conservative Popular Party, or PP, the main political force in the country.

 “This is unexpected,” said Ignacio Jurado, a political scientist at Madrid’s Carlos III University.
 “Sánchez is trying to short circuit the PP’s rise as soon as possible.”